coltonbooth/CoreChainDB/k8s/nginx-openresty/container/README.md

 # nginx_3scale agent
-nginx_3scale agent is a module that is responsible for providing authentication, authorization and metering of BigchainDB API users, by communicating with 3scale.
+nginx_3scale agent is a module that is responsible for providing authentication, authorization and metering of corechaindb API users, by communicating with 3scale.
 We use the openresty for this, which is nginx bundled with lua libraries.
 More information at their [website](openresty.org/en)